bbvch-academy/CleanCode.Academy/source/Examples/SOLID/2 OCP/II Solution/!Explanation.md

 ```

 With this appreach we do not need to touch the `AreaCalculator` class anymore
 if we add additional shapes.
-Further the `AreaCalculator` even does need to no
+Further the `AreaCalculator` even does not need to
-any concrete implementation of the `IShape` interface.
+depend on any concrete implementations of the `IShape` interface.
 We can even hide the
 properties of the shape classes because there are not needed by the
 `AreaCalculator` class anymore and further loosen some dependencies.